Bernie-2016/ground-control/SPECS.md

 Ground Control exposes a GraphQL-based API that you can explore in src/backend/data/schema.js.

 These are the main conceptual models in Ground Control and what they represent.
-Additionally, many of these models have a "bsdLink" field.
+Additionally, many of these models have a "BSDLink" field.
 This represents the id of the corresponding object in BSD when the object was created by BSD.

 # Person